pdimens/harpy/Workflows/SV/leviathan.md

   -n, --maxLinks:           Remove from candidates list all candidates which have a region involved in that much candidates (default: 1000)
-  -M, --mediumSize:         Minimum size of medium variants (default: 2000) -L, --largeSize:          Minimum size of large variants (default: 10000) -s, --smallRate:          Percentile to chose as a threshold in the distribution of the number of shared barcodes for small variants (default: 99)
+  -M, --mediumSize:         Minimum size of medium variants (default: 2000) -L, --largeSize:          Minimum size of large variants (default: 10000) -s, --skipTranslocations: Skip SVs that are translocations (default: false) -p, --poolSize:           Size of the thread pool (default: 100000)
-  -m, --mediumRate:         Percentile to chose as a threshold in the distribution of the number of shared barcodes for medium variants (default: 99)
-  -l, --largeRate:          Percentile to chose as a threshold in the distribution of the number of shared barcodes for large variants (default: 99)
-  -d, --duplicates:         Consider SV as duplicates if they have the same type and if their breakpoints are within this distance (default: 10)
-  -s, --skipTranslocations: Skip SVs that are translocations (default: false) -p, --poolSize:           Size of the thread pool (default: 100000)
 ```